GuiltyTargets/guiltytargets/README.rst

     | 1742             | 2064             | 0.87       |
     +------------------+------------------+------------+

-    An example of such a network can be found [here](http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/download.php)
+    An example of such a network can be found under http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/download.php

 2. ``dge_path``: A path to a file containing an experiment, in tsv format.
 Rows show individual entries,